buihamy/Learn-R/README.md

 Learn R

-This belongs to bui ha my
+This belongs to Ngo The Trung